danielkrupinski/Osiris/README.md

 #### With [git](https://git-scm.com)

 Choose this option if you're going to contribute to the repo or you want to use version control system.
 Download size ~100 MB (because of full commit history).
-Git is required to step futher, if not installed download it [here](https://git-scm.com).
+Git is required to step further, if not installed download it [here](https://git-scm.com).

 Open git command prompt and enter following command:
 ```